Published in

 Where is it housed?National Museum of San Marco, Florence

 The painting has some elements from Umbrian Art, not bounding to the technical affinity.
 It has a lucidity, charm, and accuracy of colors, which the Umbrian art specializes in.
 Fra Angelico is renowned for his meticulous detail renderings, similar to those found in miniatures, but in larger scales.
 It is evident from the lucidity of the design, the grace of ornamental motives, and the almost exaggerated minuteness of execution that Fra Angelico received an excellent education in the arts.
-One of the significant things that you must understand is that a study of the verdant country never occupied his attention; in his paintings, the landscape is either an insignificant accessory, or if it occupies a large proportion of the picture, as in the Florentine Gallery’s Deposition from the Cross, it demonstrates that it isn’t a special study or personal impression, nor is it a reflection of love for the place.
+One of the significant things that you must understand is that a study of the verdant country never occupied his attention; in his paintings, the landscape is either an insignificant accessory, or occupies a large proportion of the picture, as in the Florentine Gallery’s Deposition from the Cross, it demonstrates that it isn’t a special study or personal impression, nor is it a reflection of love for the place.
 As a matter of fact, it does not attract or interest the observer in any way.
 It may be because it was his inner life of the spirit which he lived with such intensity that he vividly transfused his energy and spirituality into the figures of Saints and abstracted from the surroundings.
 In essence, Giottesque principles require that the background be made as intelligible as possible without any additional research or pretension, to which Fra Angelico was faithful.
 We see these principles in this famous painting of Jesus also.

 Fra Angelico Deposition of Christ painting